htvekov/hasp-docs/docs/objects.md

 !!! note
     Zero degree is at the middle right (3 o'clock) of the object and the degrees are increasing in a clockwise direction.
 The angles should be in the [0-360] range.

+!!! note
+    Check out [value styling](https://fvanroie.github.io/hasp-docs/#styling/#value) to display a textual value in the middle of the arc.

 Example:
 ```json